nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 3. The section 'Issues' helps to collaborate on ideas, solve problems, and plan work.

 4. Under 'Wiki' you can find 'Page'.
 Here we can create or edit a 'Page' to summarize meeting minutes or write down sharable notes.

-:bulb: The DataHUB allows to directly operate files and folders without using any other tools similar to what you are used to from your computer's file explorer or finder.

 :bulb: For details, please check out the [DataHUB manual](./../../DataHUB-Manual/datahub-files.html).